Designing beautiful products and establishing a great business might sound easy from your perspective.

 - How to collect user feedback

 - How you can improve the user feedback collection process

 What is User Feedback?

+User feedback is any information that your customers provide you with regarding how your company or your products or services helped them in some way.
 It usually consists of their level of satisfaction with you and what satisfies or dissatisfies them.

 It can be a review that says your product is awesome, a message that complains about your business, or a feature request that explains how your product could be more useful.
 Any opinion of your customers is important as their satisfaction is what makes you a successful business.

 Acquiring and utilizing user feedback is crucial for a few reasons, which are:

 It pinpoints what you are doing well and what needs improvement.
 You and your team have lived and breathed with your product or service for a long time, but that is not the case for your users.
 You may be unable to see design issues or imperfections, but new users will see them instantly.
 Since your products are made for your customers, it makes sense to listen to those customers to learn what they think about what you are providing them with.